Weather Underground: "Days of Rage"

 For the next two days, the Weathermen held no rallies or protests.
 Supporters of the RYM II movement, led by Klonsky and Noel Ignatin, held peaceful rallies in front of the federal courthouse, an International Harvester factory, and Cook County Hospital.
 The largest event of the Days of Rage took place on Friday, October 9, when RYM II led an interracial march of 2,000 people through a Spanish-speaking part of Chicago.

 On October 10, the Weathermen attempted to regroup and resume their demonstrations.
 About 300 protesters marched through The Loop, Chicago's main business district, watched by a double line of heavily armed police.
 The protesters suddenly broke through the police lines and rampaged through the Loop, smashing the windows of cars and stores.
 The police were prepared, and quickly isolated the rioters.
 Within 15 minutes, more than half the crowd had been arrested.

 The Days of Rage cost Chicago and the state of Illinois about $183,000 ($100,000 for National Guard expenses, $35,000 in damages, and $20,000 for one injured citizen's medical expenses).
 Most of the Weathermen and SDS leaders were now in jail, and the Weathermen would have to pay over $243,000 for their bail.
+Chicago Black Panthers leader Fred Hampton dismissed the Days of Rage as "anarchistic, opportunistic, individualistic, chauvinistic, custeristic".

 Flint War Council

 The Flint War Council was a series of meetings of the Weather Underground Organization and associates in Flint, Michigan, that took place 27–31 December 1969.
 During these meetings, the decisions were made for the Weather Underground Organization to go underground and to "engage in guerilla warfare against the U.S. government."
 This decision was made in response to increased pressure from law enforcement, and a belief that underground guerilla warfare was the best way to combat the U.S. government.

-During a closed-door meeting of the Weather Underground's leadership, the decision was also taken to abolish Students for a Democratic Society.
-This decision reflected the splintering of SDS into hostile rival factions.